thenativeweb/draht/README.md

 #### Unsubscribing from events

 From time to time you need to unsubscribe from an event.
-For this use the `off` function and provide the event name as well as the handler to remove.
-Please note that in this case you need to provide the very same handler instance to `off` as you previously used.
+For this use the `removeListener` function and provide the event name as well as the handler to remove.
+Please note that in this case you need to provide the very same handler instance to `removeListener` as you previously used.

 ```javascript
 var onFoo = function (evt, callback) {